 Destructive conditioning, on many levels, is making it impossible to halt the addiction epidemic.
-This is a big statement, but the facts tell the story.
-In the last 20 years, we’ve lost almost a million people to addiction.
+Even though we have Covid 19 as a new health threat to the nation, the addiction epidemic is still with us, and not getting any better.
+While Covid 19 currently grabs all the attention, in the last 20 years we’ve lost 2 million people to addictions.
+That’s a lot of unnecessary death.
 And it’s not just opioids that’s killing hundreds of thousands of people every year.
 It’s alcohol, tobacco, prescription and illegal drugs.
 Dozens of substances, and foods, are addictive, harmful, lead to chronic illnesses, and death.
-And we don’t talk about how those numbers hurt every family.
+Furthermore, people with smoking addictions, diabetes and heart disease are particularly vulnerable to viruses.
+We don’t talk about how those 2 million deaths have hurt every family.

 Why don’t we educate people about how substances hijack the brain

 If addiction were any other disease, we would be teaching children and their parents how each substance changes brain function in young people.
 Few schools, high schools or colleges teach students that their brains are not fully developed until the age of 25.
 That means children and teens who use drugs and alcohol have impaired emotional and behavioral growth and are at risk for addiction, but how many people know that?
 These are facts we’re not teaching that every family needs to know.

 15% of high school students are already addicted and at risk for death before the age of 20.
 Middle school students deserve to know exactly how drugs and alcohol impact their bodies and brains.National Institute of Drug Abuse

 No one teaches girls the facts about alcohol